backspace/elixir-hpack/README.md

 Implementation of the [HPack](https://http2.github.io/http2-spec/compression.html) protocol, a compression format for efficiently representing HTTP header fields, to be used in HTTP/2.

-## Disclosure

-This implementation is heavily work in progress! :warning:

-The following features needs to be implemented:
-- encoding of
-  - headers

-Nice to have:
-- transcoding for intermediaries

 ## Installation

 :warning: not yet available in Hex :warning: